wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 <a name="CloudAcademyLab"></a>

-## Portal Hands-on Lab thru CloudAcademy
+## Portal Hands-on GUI Lab thru CloudAcademy

 PROTIP: It makes more sense to look at a live example populated with several resources, in context, which is what a CloudAcademy lab provides.